filakhtov/gentoo-use-docs/net-misc/wget.md

 It is safe to disable this flag.

 ### idn
-The flag passes the `--with-idn` and the `--enable-iri` options to the configure script.
+Pass the `--enable-iri` option to the configure script.
 Enables support for the IRI (Internationalized Resource Identifier, RFC 3987) protocol.

 This flag can safely be disabled if there is no need to deal with internationalized domain names (ones that have non-English characters in them).